Generalised arbitrage-free SVI volatility surfaces: Absence of arbitrage and volatility parameterisations

-with the following assumptions: \begin{assumption} \text{} \begin{enumerate}[(i)] \item $\theta$ is of class $\mathcal{C}^1$ on $(0,\infty)$ and maps it to $[0,\infty)$, $\lim_{t\downarrow 0} \theta_t = 0$ and $\theta$ is not constant; \item $\varphi$ is of class $\mathcal{C}^1$ on $(0,\infty)$ and maps it to $(0,\infty)$; \item $\Psi$ is of class $\mathcal{C}^2$ from $\RR$ to $(0,\infty)$, $\Psi(0)=1$ and $\Psi$ is not constant; \item for any $k\in\RR$, $\lim_{t\downarrow 0}w(k,t) =0$. \end{enumerate} \end{assumption} The time-dependent function $\theta$ models the at-the-money total variance; the assumption on its behaviour at the origin is thus natural.
-A constant function $\Psi$ corresponds to deterministic time-dependent volatility, a trivial case we rule out here.
-Likewise, were $\theta$ assumed to be constant, it would be null everywhere, which we shall also not consider.
+together with the following assumptions: \begin{assumption} \text{} \begin{enumerate}[(i)] \item $\theta \in \Cc^1(\RR_+^*\to \RR_+^*)$, is not constant, $\lim_{t\downarrow 0} \theta_t = 0$, and $\theta_\infty:=\lim_{t\uparrow\infty}\theta_t$ is well defined in~$(0,\infty]$; \item $\varphi \in \Cc^1(\RR_+^*\to \RR_+^*)$, and $\lim_{u\uparrow\infty}\varphi(u)$ is well defined in $(0,\infty]$; \item $\Psi \in \Cc^2(\RR\to \RR_+^*)$ with $\Psi(0)=1$ and $\Psi$ is not constant; \item for any $k\in\RR$, $\lim_{t\downarrow 0}w(k,t) =0$. \end{enumerate} \end{assumption} The time-dependent function~$\theta$ models the at-the-money total variance; the assumption on its behaviour at the origin is thus natural.
+A constant function~$\Psi$ corresponds to deterministic time-dependent volatility, a trivial case we rule out here.
+Likewise, were~$\theta$ assumed to be constant, it would be null everywhere, which we shall also not consider.
 Assumption~(iv) ensures that at maturity, European Call option prices are equal to their payoffs.
-We can recast it in terms of assumptions on $\varphi$ and $\Psi$, for example:\\ \textbf{Assumption (iv)(bis)}: $\varphi(\theta)$ converges to a non-negative constant as $\theta\downarrow 0$.\\ Indeed, (iv)(bis), together with (iii), clearly implies (iv).
-We shall present another alternative below with the help of the `asymptotic linear' property of $\Psi$ (Definition~\ref{def:Linear} and Assumption~\ref{assu:payoffBis}).
+We can recast it in terms of assumptions on~$\varphi$ and~$\Psi$, for example:\\ \textbf{Assumption (iv')}: $\varphi(\theta)$ converges to a non-negative constant as $\theta\downarrow 0$.\\ Indeed (iv'), together with (iii), clearly implies (iv).
+We shall present another alternative below with the help of the `asymptotic linear' property of~$\Psi$ (Definition~\ref{def:Linear} and Assumption~\ref{assu:payoffBis}).
 Assumption~(iii) may look strong from a purely theoretical point of view, but is always satisfied in practice.
 In Section~\ref{sec:nonsmooth} though, we partially relax it (Assumption~\ref{assu:SVIweak}) to allow for possible kinks.
 The main goal here is to provide sufficient conditions on the triplet~$(\theta, \varphi, \Psi)$ that will guarantee absence of static arbitrage.
-Note that the SVI parameterisation~\eqref{eq:SVIW} corresponds to the case $\Psi(z)\equiv \frac{1}{2} (1+\rho z +\sqrt{z^2+2\rho z+1})$.
+Note that the SVI parameterisation~\eqref{eq:SVIW} corresponds to the case $\Psi(z)\equiv \frac{1}{2} (1+\rho z +\sqrt{z^2+2\rho z+1})$, which clearly satisfies Assumption~\ref{assu:SVI}(iii).
 In the sequel, we shall refer to this case as the SVI case.
-The next sections provide necessary and sufficient conditions on $\theta, \varphi$ and $\Psi$ in order to prevent static arbitrage.
+The next sections provide necessary and sufficient conditions on $\theta, \varphi$ and $\Psi$ to prevent static arbitrage.